Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Well, that’s Cuba’s informal currency market at play.
 Instead of a CUP110/136 per USD/EUR rate, you can get many more CUPs if you exchange your EUR or USD via your casa particular, a private restaurant, tourist guide or taxi driver you trust.

 Tip The going rate (official and informal) can be found in the elTOQUE app.
-You won’t ever get the full rate, but even CUP330 per USD is still much better than the CUP110 a CADECA would give you.
+You won’t ever get the full rate, but even CUP330 per USD is still much better than the CUP110 that CADECA would give you.
 That said, never exchange money with one of the random people approaching you on the street.
 At best, you get counterfeit bills; at worst, you get mugged.

 Unless you've got money to burn, exchange your EUR/USD through informal channels